Is discrimination in any aspect of employment legal?

 - Employment opportunities may not be denied to a person based on their relationship to or association with any individual who is protected under these classifications.

 These discrimination laws are enforced by the U.S. Equal Employment Opportunity Commission (EEOC).
 The EEOC also provides oversight, guidelines, and coordination of Federal equal employment opportunity regulations, practices, and policies.

-In the instance of a lawsuit filed against an employer, for example, an employee who is fired for over using Family and Medical Leave Act (FMLA) intermittant time off, you will most often experience an EEOC lawsuit at the same time.
+In the instance of a lawsuit filed against an employer, for example, by an employee who is fired for overusing Family and Medical Leave Act (FMLA) intermittent time off, you will most often experience an EEOC lawsuit at the same time.
 It is easy for an employee or ex-employee to claim that one of the above mentioned protected classifications was violated in conjunction with another lawsuit.

 Consequently, you need professional, thorough documentation of any decisions that you make related to job candidates and your current and former employees in the areas listed earlier in this article.